 Primary Portrait Headshot

 Your first photo should be a clear, well-lit head-and-shoulders shot.
 No group confusion, no weird angles.
-A natural smile is best.
+A relaxed smile where your eyes crinkle slightly is more inviting than a stiff grin or a neutral stare.
 This is the immediate face you present to the Hinge world, so show yourself as approachable and genuine.

 Full-Body Confidence Shot